-NDCN was formed in 2010 by bringing together the Department of Clinical Neurology (DCN), the Nuffield Laboratory of Ophthalmology (NLO), the Nuffield Department of Anaesthetics (NDA) and the Wellcome Centre for Integrative Neuroimaging (WIN) (previously the Oxford Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB)), each with their own recognised history and world-leading programmes in basic, translational and clinical research.
-In 2015 a new Division, the Centre for the Prevention of Stroke and Dementia (CPSD) was created.
+NDCN was formed in 2010 by bringing together the

+- Department of Clinical Neurology (DCN);

+- Nuffield Laboratory of Ophthalmology (NLO)

+- Nuffield Department of Anaesthetics (NDA)

+- Wellcome Centre for Integrative Neuroimaging (WIN) (previously the Oxford Centre for Functional Magnetic Resonance Imaging of the Brain (FMRIB))

+Each of these had with their own recognised history and world-leading programmes in basic, translational and clinical research.
+In 2015 a new division, the Centre for the Prevention of Stroke and Dementia (CPSD), was created.
 In April 2020 the number of divisions was increased to six when the MRC Brain Network Dynamics Unit (BNDU) joined NDCN.
 The organisation of NDCN is shown in Figure 2.

-The Department has over 450 staff and 120 students housed in locations across the John Radcliffe Hospital site and in the South Parks Road science area.
-The West Wing also includes the in- and out-patient facilities for the clinical Departments of Neurology, Neurosurgery, Neuroanaesthetics, Ophthalmology and ENT, which are closely integrated with NDCN.
+The Department has over 450 staff and 150 students housed in locations across the John Radcliffe Hospital site and in the South Parks Road 'science area'.
+The West Wing also includes the in- and outpatient facilities for the clinical Departments of Neurology, Neurosurgery, Neuroanaesthetics, Ophthalmology and ENT, which are closely integrated with NDCN.
 This provides the perfect setting to share facilities, expertise and knowledge, as well as to realise our translational goals.

-This handbook will give you the information you need to get started and guide you through the requirements of the D.Phil. and the M.Sc. by Research programmes.
+This handbook will give you the information you need to get started and guide you through the requirements of the DPhil and the MSc by Research programmes.
 It contains general information about the programmes and useful contact details.